kadena-io/kuro/kadena-beta/docs/KadenaBeta-v1.md

 Generally, it's best to have `maxTransactionsPerSecond` be 1.5x of the expected performance, which itself is ~8k/second.

 Because of the way that we measure performance, which starts from the moment that the cluster's Leader node first sees a transaction to when it fully executes the Pact smart contract (inclusive of the time required for replication, consensus, and cryptography), the logic of the Pact smart contract itself will impact performance.
-For example, the "smart contract" `(+ 1 1)` will execute at a rate of 12k/second whereas a smart contract that requires 1 second to fold a protein will execute at 1/second.
-In both cases, the performance of everything up to the point of execution will be identical.
+Thus, executing simple logic like `(+ 1 1)` will achieve 12k commits/second whereas a smart contract with numerous database writes will vary based on the backend used and the complexity of the data model.

 ## Client (repl) config file